hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 In this guide we will walk through how to implement a full text search in Postgres by creating a custom SQL function and exposing it on the GraphQL API.

-What is full text search?
+What is a full text search?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Imagine we have a set of text documents stored in a database.
 These